/images/resources/tutorials/integration/tutorials-kong.png

 Download the OAuth Proxy

-You get the OAuth Proxy by downloading a ZIP file from the Curity Developer Portal, with a filename of the following form.
+You get the OAuth Proxy by downloading the latest ZIP file version from the Curity Developer Portal, with a filename of the following form.
 This zip file contains a Lua plugin that you deploy to your gateway and a README file with detailed instructions.

 text